munificent/craftinginterpreters/book/resolving-and-binding.md

     <aside name="hoisting">

-    JavaScript does not always follow this rule.
-In JavaScript, variables declared anywhere in a block are implicitly "hoisted" to the beginning of the block.
-That means any of use a variable with the same name in the block will refer to that variable, even if the use appears before the declaration.
+    In JavaScript, variables declared using `var` are implicitly "hoisted" to the beginning of the block.
+Any use of that name in the block will refer to that variable, even if the use appears before the declaration.
 When you write this in JavaScript:

         :::js
         {